Swanton Township, Lucas County, Ohio: Geography

 A small part of the village of Swanton is located in northwestern Swanton Township.

 Name and history

 Formed in the 1830s, Swanton Township was originally called Wing Township after Chandler Wing, an early settler.
 Its name was changed to Swanton Township effective April 7, 1851.
 It is the only Swanton Township statewide.

-On October 29, 1960, the Cal Poly football team plane crash occurred here, killing 22 of the 48 people on board.
+On October 29, 1960, the Cal Poly football team plane crash occurred in the township, killing 22 of the 48 people on board.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.